Exploring Off-Campus Programs

 What is an Off-Campus Program?

 Off-campus programs are designed to complement a student's undergraduate coursework while also giving them a new context in which to study.
-The hallmark of Dartmouth off-campus programs is that we have carefully chosen and faculty have thoughtfully created programs that not only complement on campus academics but also seamlessly match the unique characteristics of the D Plan.
+The hallmark of Dartmouth off-campus programs is that we have carefully chosen and faculty have thoughtfully created programs that not only complement on-campus academics but also seamlessly match the unique characteristics of the D Plan.

-The Value of Study Abroad
+The Value of Studying Away

 LSA and LSA+